The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Related Work

 \PAR{Bayesian deep learning} \cite{Gal2016-mx,Kendall2017-jy} adopts a probabilistic view by designing deep models whose outputs and weights are probability distributions instead of point estimates.
 Uncertainties are then defined as dispersions of such distributions, and can be of several types. \emph{Epistemic} uncertainty, or model uncertainty, corresponds to the uncertainty over the model parameters that best fit the training data for a given model architecture.
 As evaluating the posterior over the weights is intractable in deep non-linear networks, recent works perform \ac{mc} sampling with dropout~\cite{Gal2016-vm} or ensembles~\cite{Lakshminarayanan2017-zk}. \emph{Aleatoric} uncertainty, or data uncertainty, arises from the noise in the input data, such as sensor noise.
-Both have been applied to semantic segmentation~\cite{Kendall2017-jy}, and successively evaluated for misclassification detection~\cite{Mukhoti2018-af}, but only in controlled and ideal conditions, and without comparing to non-Bayesian approaches.
-Malinin \& Gales~\cite{Malinin2018-pl} later suggested that \emph{epistemic} and \emph{aleatoric} uncertainties are only meaningful for inputs that match the training distribution, and that a third kind, \emph{distributional} uncertainty, is required to represent model misspecification with respect to \ac{ood} inputs.
+Both have been applied to semantic segmentation~\cite{Kendall2017-jy}, and successively evaluated for misclassification detection~\cite{Mukhoti2018-af}, but only on \ac{id} data and not for \ac{ood} detection.
+Malinin \& Gales~\cite{Malinin2018-pl} later single out \emph{distributional} uncertainty to represent model misspecification with respect to \ac{ood} inputs.
 Their approach however was only applied to image classifications on toy datasets, and requires \ac{ood} data during the training stage.
-To address the latter constraint, Lee \etal~\cite{Lee2017-vv} earlier proposed a Generative Adversarial Network (GAN) that generates \ac{ood} data as boundary samples.
-This is however not possible for complex and high-dimensional data like high-resolution images of urban scenes.
+To address the latter constraint, Lee et al.~\cite{Lee2017-vv} earlier proposed a Generative Adversarial Network (GAN) that generates \ac{ood} data as boundary samples.
+This is however very challenging to scale to complex and high-dimensional data like high-resolution images of urban scenes.
+Recently, Bayesian methods investigated the inductive bias of network structures beyond weights~\cite{Wilson2020-cc}.
+For example, \cite{Antoran2020-zs} extracts meaningful uncertainties from an `ensemble' of network activations at varying depth, and \cite{Yehezkel_Rohekar2019-ef} employs a sampling scheme for architectures.